squidfunk/mkdocs-material/docs/plugins/privacy.md

-When [building your project], the plugin scans the output for links to external assets, including scripts, style sheets, images, and web fonts,  downloads them for self-hosting, stores them in your [`site` directory][mkdocs.site_dir] and updates all links to point to the downloaded copies.
+When [building your project], the plugin scans the output for links to external assets, including scripts, style sheets, images, and web fonts,  downloads them for self-hosting, stores them in your [`site` directory][mkdocs.site_dir] and replaces all links to point to the downloaded copies.
 For example:

 ``` html
 <script src="https://example.com/script.js"></script>